external-secrets/external-secrets/docs/introduction/faq.md

 The Helm chart defaults to automatically creating the webhook certificates.
 But it's possible, with the Helm chart values, to use certificates previously stored in a Secret resource.
 There's two ways to do it:

 The first way is to use cert-controller (default built-in solution).
-In the following example, every 12h (as specified with `certController.requeueInterval`), it would check whether the public certificate changed.
+In the following example, every 5 minutes (as specified with `certController.requeueInterval`), it would check whether the public certificate changed.

 ```
 helm install (...) \
     --set webhook.createWebhookSecret=false \
     --set webhook.certSecretNameOverride="which-existing-secret-resource-to-bind-to" \
     --set certController.enableCertRenewal=false \
-    --set certController.requeueInterval="12h"
+    --set certController.requeueInterval="5m"
 ```

 The second way is to use cert-manager (optional third-party dependency).
 The existing Secret resource must have an `cert-manager.io/allow-direct-injection: "true"` annotation.
 See <https://cert-manager.io/docs/concepts/ca-injector/>